-- On the Choose a dataset page, choose the dataset containing the ticket data you'll need to build the query; in this case Support: Tickets, then click New query.
+- On the Select a dataset page, choose the dataset containing the ticket data you'll need to build the report; in this case Support - Tickets, then click Start report.

-- Next, in Query builder, add your metrics, the things you want to measure; in this case, the number of tickets created.
+- Next, in the report builder, add your metrics, the things you want to measure; in this case, the number of tickets created.
 In the Metrics panel, click Add.

 Explore displays the number of tickets in your Zendesk Support instance.

 - In the Columns panel, click Add.

 - From the list of attributes, choose Time - Ticket solved > Ticket